 top of page

-GUIDELINES & RESOURCES
+& RESOURCES

-FOR PRACTITIONERS
+FOR MEDICAL AESTHETICS PRACTITIONERS

 When dealing with patients who may suffer from Body Dysmorphic Disorder (BDD), it’s crucial to communicate with care, empathy, and understanding.
 Certain comments or approaches can inadvertently harm or trigger a patient with BDD, potentially exacerbating their condition.

-is a mental health condition where a person is intensely preoccupied with perceived flaws or defects in their appearance, which are often not noticeable to others.
+BODY DYSMORPHIC DISORDER (BDD) is a mental health condition where a person is intensely preoccupied with perceived flaws or defects in their appearance, which are often not noticeable to others.
+For patients with BDD, these concerns are not just fleeting worries; they can dominate their thoughts, causing significant emotional distress and impairing daily functioning.

 What does BDD feel like to patients?